Pesticide Continuing Education

 Presented by Ray McCauley, PhD, N.C.
 State University

-Approved for one hour of the following NCDA pesticide continuing education credits: Pending
+Approved for one hour of the following NCDA pesticide continuing education credits: L N D X

 Turfgrasses are an integral part of everyone’s life and serve many purposes: providing recreational spaces, improving site aesthetics, and protecting infrastructure and the environment.
 Unfortunately, turfgrass pests did not get this memo.
 This presentation will address common turfgrass pests of North Carolina as well as their control.
 The use of Integrated Pest Management programs and Best Management Practices for specific weeds, insects, and diseases in cool- and warm-season turfgrasses will be emphasized.
 This presentation will also showcase additional electronic resources that attendees can utilize in the future.